webosose/website/content/en/docs/tutorials/js-services/developing-built-in-js-services.md

     ]
 }
 ```
+{{< /code >}}

 A brief explanation of the above file:

-* Line(4~6) : `allowedNames` - Names that this service is allowed to register.
+- Line(4~6) : `allowedNames` - Names that this service is allowed to register.
 It can be an array of any valid service name strings, empty array [] for none, and empty string "" for an unnamed service.
-* Line(7~14) : The permissions for the service.
+- Line(7~14) : The permissions for the service.
-    * `outbound` - Array of services that this service is allowed to send requests to.
+    - `outbound` : Array of services that this service is allowed to send requests to.
 It can include strings of any valid service names.
 Use "\*" for all, empty array [] for none, and empty string "" for unnamed services.
 It's possible to use a wildcard (*) at the end of a string.

 #### Client Permission File

 This file defines what groups are required for this component to function properly.

-- **Create and update the file:** `<js service name>.perm.json.in`
-- **Directory:** `<js service name>/files/sysbus`

-where `<js service name>` is the name of the JS service.
-For the sample JS service, `<js service name>` is to be replaced by 'com.example.service.js'.​
+{{< code "com.example.service.js.perm.json.in" >}}
 ``` json {linenos=table}
 {
     "com.example.service.js": [